Medical Gases and their associated equipment are widely used for treating patients in hospitals, at home, and by the emergency services.

 - BCGA L 7 - The dangers of industrial gas abuse.

 - BCGA L 13 - Medical oxygen in a vehicle.

 - BCGA L 16 - The safe use of electronic cigarettes and other electronic devices used near medical oxygen.

-- BCGA TIS 6 - Cylinder identification.
-Colour coding and labelling requirements.
+- BCGA TIS 6 - Gas cylinder identification.
+Label and colour coding requirements.

 - BCGA TIS 20 - Medical gas cylinders.
 BCGA policy statement on colour coding.

-- BCGA TIS 21 - Medical gas cylinders.
-BCGA policy statement on valve outlets.
+- BCGA TIS 21 - Medical gases.
+BCGA policy on valve outlets.

 - BCGA TIS 36 - Medical gases.
 The safe handling and use ofgas cylinders fitted with valves with integrated pressure regulators.

 - BCGA TIS 37 - Medical Gases.
 Gas Cylinder cleanliness standards.

 - BCGA TIS 39 - Medical Gases.
 Quality control and QP batch certification of bulk medical liquid oxygen.

 - BCGA TIS 42 - Medical Gases.
 Data Integrity Policy

 EIGA held an oxygen safety workshop in January 2012.
 The following presentations may be of interest:

 Medical gas service providers